AdeAdeB/Titanic_Survival_Analysis/README.md

 - Female passengers had significantly higher survival rates than male passengers.
 - First-class passengers were more likely to survive compared to those in lower classes.
 - Children showed better survival outcomes than adults.
-- Passengers traveling alone had lower survival rates.
+- Passengers traveling with small to medium family sizes exhibited higher survival rates compared to those traveling with very large families.
 - Higher fare levels were generally associated with improved survival chances.

 ## Implications